 18. How I choose a strong investment property in Sydney.

-If I accept that in the short term I’ll be negatively geared, then I must ensure I buy a property that will outperform the market averages with regards to capital growth and to do this I use my 5 Stranded Strategic Approach.
+If I accept that in the short term I’ll be negatively geared, then I must ensure I buy an investment grade property that will outperform the market averages with regards to capital growth and to do this I use my 6 Stranded Strategic Approach.

 - I would only buy a property that would appeal to a wide range of owner occupiers.
 Not that I plan to sell my property, but because owner occupiers will buy similar properties pushing up local real estate values.
 This will be particularly important in the next few years as the percentage of investors in the market is likely to diminish.